Svetloslav15/react-sidebar-ui/README.md

 Contributions are always welcome!
 Please read the [contribution guidelines](contributing.md) first.

-### ⭐ If you liked the event, please consider giving me a star.
+### ⭐ If you liked the component, please consider giving me a star.
 Thank you!
 ## License

 Copyright © [Webinax](https://github.com/Webinax)